ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font.md

 {@snippet features/custom-font-size-named-options}

-### Configuration using numeric presets
+### Configuration using numerical values

-As an alternative, the font feature supports numeric values.
+The font feature also supports numerical values.

-Each size is represented in the view as a `<span>` element with the `font-size` style set in `px`.
+In this case, each size is represented in the view as a `<span>` element with the `font-size` style set in `px`.
 For example, `14` will be represented in the editor data as:

 ```html
 <span style="font-size: 14px">...</span>
 ```

-Here's an example of the editor that supports numeric font sizes (assuming that the `'normal'` size is defined by CSS as `15px`):
+Here's an example of the editor that supports numerical font sizes.
+Note that `'normal'` is controlled by the default styles of the web page:

 ```js
 ClassicEditor